fbpx

 2. Boosts tourism—both local and international

-Nai Ni Who? is sort of a brand activation… this simply means getting people hyped about something by use of the mainstream media, social me media platforms and even word of mouth.
+Nai Ni Who? is sort of a brand activation… this simply means getting people hyped about something by the use of mainstream media, social me media platforms and even word of mouth.
 In this scenario, Nairobi is the brand and the activation is being handled by the festivaliers.
-By having conversations around, about Nairobi and what its people do and the cultures that define them, the festival helps the ministry of tourism.
+By having conversations around, Nairobi and what its people do and the cultures that define them, the festival helps the Ministry of Tourism.
 This happens because this festival plays the role of starting up/opening certain areas that might not have been known prior but which are of very great relevance for some people.

 3. An outlet source of the artists and massive young talents